mevansam/devops-tools-installer/README.md

     -u|--user <USER_NAME>           The name of the user to use to authenticate with private registry -p|--password <PASSWORD>        The password of the user.
     -c|--clean                      Upload clean images.
-    -d|--download-only              Do not connect or upload to a private registy.
-Downloady only.
+    -d|--download-only              Do not connect and upload to a private registy.
+Download only.

     Options --registry, --user and --password are required if --download-only flag is not provided
 ```